-Her work has been nominated for a Best of the Net award.
-She was a finalist for the 2018 Kathy Fish Fellowship from SmokeLong Quarterly and for The Atlas Review’s TAR chapbook contest.
-Her short stories are published or forthcoming in The Masters Review, Cosmonauts Avenue, Hobart, Passages North, Joyland, The Nashville Review, Necessary Fiction, and other journals.
+Rebekah’s short stories are published or forthcoming in The Masters Review, DIAGRAM, Joyland, Hobart, Cosmonauts Avenue, Passages North, and other journals.
+Links to her published stories can be found here.
 Her interviews and reviews appear in Electric Literature, Tin House, and Kirkus.
-She is at work on a novel.
+She is a contributing editor of NOON.

 Rebekah is at work on a novel.
 Find her @RebekahBergman on Twitter and Rebekah.Bergman@gmail.com.